kwarki/runphi_manager/doc/backend_kvm_docs/config_generator.md

    - Formatted with `mkfs.ext4` and populated with a clone of the container's rootfs.
    - Attached as a raw block device (`<disk type='block' device='disk'>`).
    - Automatically removed at container deletion (`destroyguest`).

-> [!NOTE]
-> In current production releases of `backend_kvm`, guests primarily boot using direct kernel + initramfs (`ramdisk`) in RAM.
-The LVM and file-disk provisioning pipeline is currently undergoing consolidation with the Libvirt Domain XML builder.

 ---